Ranchers Want To Graze More Of Arid Tonto National Forest

 When the Tonto finalized their revised LMP in December 2023, however, their final decision didn’t mention this specific issue.
 Instead, it included a universal commitment that the National Environmental Policy Act (NEPA) public planning process would be “conducted in order for prohibitions or activities to be implemented.”

 The Tonto’s eight long-vacant grazing allotments are listed in the table below, along with their most current livestock management documents.
 The most recent of their NEPA environmental assessments (EAs) were completed 39 years ago.
-Since then, there have been many changes which render them obsolete.
+Since then, there has obviously been many changes that render them obsolete.

 Tonto National Forest Long-Vacant Grazing Allotments, 2023